abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 \end{aligned}
 $$

-**Task 5:** Write a constructor of Tuple.
-Write a `fold` function for Either.
+**Task 5:** Write an elimination rule for Tuple.
+Write an introduction rule for Either.

 Positive and negative types
 ---

-The `Either` type is uniquely defined by its introduction rules i.e. the elimination rules can be derived from the introduction rules.
+The $Either$ type is uniquely defined by its introduction rules i.e. the elimination rules can be derived from the introduction rules.

 $$
 \begin{aligned}